Isaac-r-Johnson/toy-placer/README.md

 The "right" and "left" commands turn the toy either 90 degress right, or 90 dgrees left.

 And finally, the "report" command reports the toy's current position and dirction.

+How to use:
+Download "toy.py" and run in terminal "python toy.py".
+Make sure your terminal is in the same directory as the downloaded file and you have python installed on your computer.